Cairi-S/tom-poulson/README.md

 - As a Potential Collaborator, I want to be able to contact the musician quickly with any questions I have.
     * No matter which page the user arrives to the site the are able to make quick contact with the musician via Contact page either via the navbar at the top of the page or via the contact link further down the page.
 - As a Potential Collaborator I want to be able to find clear examples of the types of projects the musician participates in to know if they would be a suitable collaborator.
-    * The Home page details the musicians capabilities as a soloist while the Ensembles and Projects page shows the different ensemble sizes that the musician is used to performing with (5 musicians and 10 musicians) as well as non-standard instrumentation (performances including choreography, acting and electronics).
-Over time this page will be updated to include additional ensembles and projects to further showcase the musicians artistry.
+    * The Home page details the musician's capabilities as a soloist while the Ensembles and Projects page shows the different ensemble sizes that the musician is used to performing with (5 musicians and 10 musicians) as well as non-standard instrumentation (performances including choreography, acting and electronics).
+Over time this page will be updated to include additional ensembles and projects to further showcase the musician's artistry.
-- As a Potential Collaborator, I want to find links to the musicians social media channels to check they are actively performing.
+- As a Potential Collaborator, I want to find links to the musician's social media channels to check they are actively performing.
-    * The footer of every page includes links to the musicians active social media channels.
+    * The footer of every page includes links to the musician's active social media channels.
 Each link opens in a separate tab so the user does not need to navigate away from the website.

 **MANUAL TESTING**